Legionnaires Disease from Your Hot Water Tank

 Hot water tanks, shower heads, hot water taps and pipework can all potentially breed Legionella bacteria.

-Electric water heaters have an increased hazard.
+Some electric water heaters have an increased hazard.

-Electric water heaters are more susceptible to Legionella growth because of the ≈25°C lower temperatures at the tank bottom.
+These electric water heaters are more susceptible to Legionella growth because of the ≈25°C lower temperatures at the tank bottom.

 The growth of the bacteria in hot water tanks is highest between 25°C to 50°C.